Table of contents

 What Are the Typical Terms of a Hard Money Loan?

-Many hard money lenders write loans for a term of 6 or 12 months, with possible renewals if the borrower meets certain conditions.
-The loan amount can range from 65% to 80% of the property’s value.
-A few may allow more, though that’s rare.
-Interest is often in the high single digits or low double digits.
+Many hard money lenders offer loans for a term of 6 or 12 months, with possible renewals/extensions if the borrower meets certain conditions.
+The loan amount can range from 65% to 75% of the property’s ARV.
+A few may allow more, though that’s rare and risky.
+Interest is often in the high single digits to high double digits.
 At closing, you might pay two or three points based on the total amount borrowed.

 Monthly payments typically cover interest, and the final payment covers the balloon balance.
 This works well if you plan to sell the property or refinance into a standard loan.
 Collateral is at risk if you fall behind, so a successful exit plan is a must.
 Some lenders give you a minor grace period, though that extra time can trigger fees.
 You might also need to supply statements confirming you can cover the interest or any work planned.